Tuttotorna/OMNIABASE/REPOSITORY_MAP.md

 The purpose of this map is to preserve one rule above all:

-the framework must remain more legible than its history
+the framework must remain more legible than its history.